 How To Enroll in Interdisciplinary Studies

-Sierra Nevada College is looking for the next generation of leaders.
+Sierra Nevada University is looking for the next generation of leaders.
 The Interdisciplinary Studies program is the perfect home for motivated students who want to use their passion to make a difference.
-Our students’ uniqueness is part of our strength, so SNC gives every application a detailed and robust review.
+Our students’ uniqueness is part of our strength, so SNU gives every application a detailed and robust review.
 We are also committed to making college affordable for every qualified student.
 Virtually all of our students receive merit scholarships and/or need-based grants.

 We recommend that you apply as early as possible, although we accept applicants on a rolling basis.
 Students generally receive a decision within two weeks of filing a complete application.

-You can apply for the Interdisciplinary Studies program using the SNC Undergraduate Application or the Common Application.
+You can apply for the Interdisciplinary Studies program using the SNU Undergraduate Application or the Common Application.
 An interview is not required, but you are encouraged to visit the campus.
 Here you can discover our school and students firsthand, and meet our faculty in person.
 Or, meet us at a college fair or high school visit during the fall semester.
 That’s when our admissions counselors travel to cities across the country.
-Your guidance counselor can tell you if someone from Sierra Nevada College will be visiting your area.
+Your guidance counselor can tell you if someone from Sierra Nevada University will be visiting your area.